Kana Muramoto: 2020–2021 season: Debut of Muramoto/Takahashi

 In September 2019, Muramoto formed a new partnership with former Japanese singles skater Daisuke Takahashi, with plans to debut in the fall of 2020.
 The decision of Takahashi, a former Olympic bronze medalist and World champion in men's singles, to switch to ice dance attracted considerable media attention both in Japan and abroad.
 The two began training in Florida under Marina Zoueva, the coach of Olympic champions Virtue/Moir and Davis/White.

 Due to the COVID-19 pandemic, the Grand Prix was assigned based primarily on geographic location.
-Muramoto/Takahashi nevertheless traveled from Florida to Japan to make their debut at the 2020 NHK Trophy, in a field consisting of only three Japanese dance teams.
-They were second in the rhythm dance, narrowly ahead of reigning national silver medalists Fukase/Zhang but some six points behind the reigning national champions, Komatsubara/Koleto.
-In the free dance, Takahashi fell out of his second set of twizzles, which combined with missed levels of some lift elements to drop them to third place.
-Winning the bronze medal, he called his mistakes unusual, even in practice sessions, but a part of actually competing.
+Muramoto/Takahashi nevertheless traveled from Florida to Japan to make their debut at the 2020 NHK Trophy, in a field consisting of three Japanese dance teams.
+They were second in the rhythm dance, six points behind the reigning national champions, Komatsubara/Koleto and narrowly ahead of reigning national silver medalists Fukase/Cho.
+They placed third in the free dance, winning the bronze medal overall.
 Muramoto said she felt they could do better at their next competition.

 Making their Japan Championships debut, Muramoto/Takahashi placed second in the rhythm dance, less than four points behind Komatsubara/Koleto.
-They were third in the free dance after Takahashi fell out of a lift and made several other errors, but won the silver medal overall due to Fukase/Cho also making errors.
+They were third in the free dance, winning the silver medal overall.
 They were named as first alternates to the World team.
 In February, they were forced to withdraw as alternates due to a knee injury to Muramoto and were replaced by bronze medalists Fukase/Cho.